uoelel/uoelel.github.io/content/courses.md

 ---

 LEL students can take the following courses that focus on research methods and data analysis.

-### Quantitative methods

-- Statistics and Experimental Design (10 or 20 credits).
+See [DRPS](http://www.drps.ed.ac.uk/22-23/dpt/cx_sb_lasc.htm) for course info.

+- Computer Programming for Speech and Language Processing.

+- Discourse Analysis.

+- Introduction to Discourse Analysis.

+- Introduction to Language Research.

+- Linguistic Fieldwork and Language Description.

+- Online Experiments for Language Scientists.

-- Research Methods in Developmental Linguistics (20 credits).
+- Research Ethics Training in Linguistics & English Language.

-### Qualitative methods

-- Introduction to Language Research (10 credits).
+- Research Methods in Developmental Linguistics.

-- Sociolinguistic Research Design (10 credits).
+- Sociolinguistic Research Design.

-- Introduction to Discourse Analysis (10 credits).

-- Discourse Analysis (20 credits).
+- Statistics and Quantitative Methods (Semester 1: Frequentist).

+- Statistics and Quantitative Methods (Semester 2: Bayesian).